Konfekt/FastFold/README.md

 This plug-in will overwrite your manual folds when saving the currently edited buffer, unless you either

-- explicitly tell this plug-in to refrain from it via `g:fastfold_skipfiles`, or
+- explicitly tell this plug-in to refrain from it via `g:fastfold_skipfiles`, a list of regular expressions against which the current file name is matched, or
-- the local and global `fold method` is set to `manual` since entering the buffer window and in the meanwhile you did not switch either of these and saved the buffer (or typed `zuz` in normal mode).
+- the local and global `foldmethod` is set to `manual` since entering the buffer window and since then either
+  - the local and global `foldmethod` have remained unchanged, or
+  - you did not save the buffer (or typed `zuz` in normal mode).

 ===